HomeTentsComparing TentsHow We Test and Review Tents

 This MSR Hubba Hubba is made with high-quality materials from its Easton Syclone composite tent poles to its ultralight fabric

-Most tents use either nylon or polyester as their tent fabric, both of which are great options.
+Most tents use nylon or polyester as their primary fabric, which are both solid choices.

 Value